 Looking for a unique Tuscany hotel?
 One of Italy’s most stunning regions offers landscapes of mountains and coast, charming villages tucked away in lush rolling hillsides and the classic cities of Pisa, Florence and Lucca.
-Couples, families and friends will find their perfect Tuscany hotel in our selection of picturesque B&Bs, luxurious beach resorts and small boutique and city hotels.
-Spend your holidays being pampered in a Tuscan spa hotel with unbeatable hospitality and delectable gastronomic fare and live the Italian dream surrounded by architectural history and blissful countryside.
+Couples, families and friends will find their perfect Tuscany hotel in our selection of picturesque B&Bs, luxurious Tuscany beach hotels and small boutique and city hotels.
+Spend your holidays being pampered in Tuscany Spa Hotels and live the Italian dream surrounded by architectural history and blissful countryside.
+Tuscany has everything to offer one could wish for.
+On top of that it also has some of Italy’s finest golf courses where you can enjoy a game while your family enjoys the beach or pool at one of the splendid Golf Hotels like the wonderful Argentario Golf & Wellness Resort.
+And if you’re not travelling with your family and it’s supposed to be just the two of you, you will find your perfect retreat in one of the stylish Adult Only Hotels in Tuscany which offer plenty of privacy to spend a truly romantic holiday with endless possibilities to rewind and recharge.

 The Tuscan coast can become quite busy in the summer months.
 Sandy beaches are extending over 40 km in the vicinity of the picturesque seaside resorts of Viareggio and elegant Forte dei Marmi.
 In the hinterland the white marble mountains of the Apuan Alps are gleaming.
 Many families come from everywhere to spend their holidays here.